 Art and Handicrafts of Karnataka

 The timeless art tradition in Karnataka has passed on from one generation to another.
-The State Government has also taken initiatives to preserve the charm of the craft-making tradition that in a way has helped artisans to maintain decent living standards.
+The State Government has also taken initiatives to preserve the charm of the craft-making tradition that, in a way, has helped artisans to maintain decent living standards.
 Many masterpieces of Ivory carvings from Karnataka are gracing the museums of London and Russia even today.
-Sandalwood state of India, the state is famous for the peerless sandalwood craft which is explicit to the Gudigar families of Shimoga, Uttara Kannada, and Mysore districts.
+Sandalwood state of India is famous for the peerless sandalwood craft, which is explicit to the Gudigar families of Shimoga, Uttara Kannada, and Mysore districts.

-Bidriware is one of the rare handicrafts of Karnataka which is about intricate carvings done on the metal plates.
-The Mysore silk of Karnataka is famous all over the world for its luster and color.
-Traditional silk weaving art has helped its weavers to survive in modern times as well.
-The heritage city, Mysore is known to be the hub for paintings that take inspiration from Ajanta caves.
+Bidriware is one of the rare handicrafts of Karnataka, which involves intricate carvings on metal plates.
+The Mysore silk of Karnataka is famous all over the world for its lustre and colour.
+Traditional silk weaving art has also helped its weavers survive in modern times.
+The heritage city of Mysore is known to be the hub for paintings that take inspiration from Ajanta caves.
 Karnataka is also famous for stone carving.

 Food of Karnataka

 Many unique recipes are brewing in the local pots of Karnataka.
-From the vast range of dosas, spicy sambar, and lip-smacking variants of chutneys, there are a plethora of food options that would tickle the taste buds even of a non-foodie.
+From the vast range of dosas, spicy sambar, and lip-smacking variants of chutneys, a plethora of food options would tickle the taste buds even of a non-foodie.
 Neer dosa, Mysore masala dosa tops the chart of dosas.
 Halasina Yele Chilmi is an exotic steamed dish from the Canara coast.
-Tatte idlis are super soft and as big as roti.
-Bisi Bele Bath is a traditional recipe of Karnataka.
-Ragi Mudde is an authentic dish prepared in every kitchen of Karnataka.
+The idlis are super soft and as big as roti.
+Bisi Bele Bath is a traditional Karnataka recipe.
+Ragi Mudde is an authentic dish prepared in every kitchen in Karnataka.
 The exquisite Shaiyya Jhinga Biryani made of delicate vermicelli and prawns is delectable.
 Gojju is a curry-like dish that is very popular in Karnataka.

-Coorg Pandi Curry is a pork recipe that has a sour flavor due to the secret ingredient, Kachampuli which is the local fruit.
-Kundapura Koli Saaru is another style of Chicken curry and is very popular in the Mangalorean coastal region.
-Finger snack, Kane Rava fry made with Lady Fish is an authentic dish of Karnataka.
+Coorg Pandi Curry is a pork recipe with a sour flavour due to the secret ingredient, Kachampuli, the local fruit.
+Kundapura Koli Saaru is another style of chicken curry that is very popular in the Mangalorean coastal region.
+Finger Snack, Kane Rava fry made with Lady Fish, is an authentic dish from Karnataka.
 Korri Gassi is a famous Mangalorean chicken curry recipe.
-Mysore Pak, Bonda Payasa, Mandige, Haalbai, Rava Kesari, Chiroti, Maddur vada are few of the famous sweet servings to satiate your sweet cravings.
+Mysore Pak, Bonda Payasa, Mandige, Haalbai, Rava Kesari, Chiroti, and Maddur vada are a few of the famous sweet servings to satiate your sweet cravings.
 The list of astonishingly diverse cuisines of Karnataka is fathomless.

 Things to do in Karnataka

-A perfect blend of technology and nature, Karnataka offers both the sites related to modernity with amazing nightlife and wonderful water bodies with serene environment.
-Trying the following activities is all about fun and making the trip to Karnataka a success.
+A perfect blend of technology and nature, Karnataka offers both sites related to modernity with amazing nightlife and wonderful water bodies with a serene environment.
+Trying the following activities is all about having fun and making the trip to Karnataka a success.

 Karnataka is not merely popular for its tourist attractions but its pleasant climatic conditions also catch the attention of people a lot.
 Its cities and villages have the required essence to bring smiles to thousands of tired faces.